 Cockpit doesn't require any introduction.
 If you are a Linux admin, you should've definitely used it or at least heard about it.
 Cockpit is a free, open source web-based server administration tool used to monitor and administer Linux servers via a web browser.
 In this guide, we will see how to manage KVM virtual machines using Cockpit web console interface.

 Obviously, you should have installed KVM in your Linux server.
-The following guides explains how to install and configure KVM in CentOS 8 and Ubuntu 20.04 LTS server editions.
+The following guides explains how to install and configure KVM in CentOS 8, Ubuntu 20.04 LTS server and openSUSE Tumbleweed editions.

 - Install And Configure KVM In CentOS 8 Server

 - Install And Configure KVM In Ubuntu 20.04 Headless Server